 - The regulated and unregulated debit is based on factors like the size of their business.

-- They also tend to be based on the type of card that was used for the purchase.
+- They may be based on the type of card that was used for the purchase.

-- How the card was processed, CP or CNP.
+- The processing of the card; CP or CNP.

 The first place to start is by working with a trusted processor that adheres to the latest regulations.
 Make sure they have a knowledgeable team that can assist you with any questions or concerns.
 We’ve put together a handy list of 101 payments companies to get you started.